Moldovans elect new parliament amid concerns over graft, stalled reforms | Politics

 - Moldova

-CORRUPTION SCANDALS Moldova, sandwiched between Ukraine and EU member Romania, has been dogged by instability and corruption scandals in recent years, including the disappearance of $1 billion from the banking system.

-Dodon, a regular guest in Moscow, has formed an electoral bloc with the communists who have accused Sandu of pursuing a pro-Western policy that would lead to the collapse of the state.
+"It depends on our voice today who will rule Moldova tomorrow.
+I urge you to vote for professionals, patriots of Moldova, and not those who will put Moldova under external control," Dodon said after the vote.
 The party of Ilan Shor, a businessman convicted of fraud and money laundering in connection with the $1 billion bank scandal,

 is also among more than 20 parties and blocs - including independents - contesting the election.
 Shor denies wrongdoing.
 To enter parliament, an independent candidate must receive at least 2% of the votes cast, a party must win at least 5%, and a bloc at least 7%.